SnappyCommerce/PublicDocs/botbuilder/Context.md

 | isSubscriber | true if the user is subscribed to the newsletter | Boolean |

 ## config
+The following data is inside config This is an object prepared to let the brand modify the usage of certain flows.

 | Config Name | Default Set Values | Possible Values |
 | ------------- | ------------- | ------------- |
 | branches -> requirements | location | location |